yannickferenczi/grob/README.md

 ## **_Intro_**

-G.R.O.B (Get Rid Of Bias) is an innovative online tool created to help people and organisations looking to create inclusive content by removing any unconscious bias that may be present in their literature.
-With a particular focus on promoting inclusivity of the LGBTQ+ community G.R.O.B provides alternative words to replace any that may be regarded as bias within your material.
+G.R.O.B (Get Rid Of Bias) is an innovative online tool created to help people and organizations looking to create inclusive content by removing any unconscious bias that may be present in their literature.
+With a particular focus on promoting inclusivity of the LGBTQ+ community, G.R.O.B provides alternative words to replace any that may be regarded as bias within your material.

 ## **_Goal_**